Ewing Young is an important American pioneer who is buried at Ewing Young Farm, where the Ewing Young Distillery is located.

 The rest is history.

 Ewing Young was never content with the status quo, and he led an adventurous life.
-He was a carpenter, farmer, fur trapper, Sante Fe Trail blazer, cattleman, and all-around American maverick, eventually becoming the wealthiest man in the Oregon Territory.
+He was a carpenter, farmer, fur trapper, Sante Fe Trail blazer, cattleman, and all-around American maverick, eventually becoming the wealthiest man in the Oregon Country.

 When Ewing Young died in 1841, the need to probate his estate led directly to the formation of Oregon’s first provisional government.
 The official history of the State of Oregon, Volume 1, page 1, starts at the funeral of Ewing Young, held where the splendid 173-year old Ewing Young Oak continues to flourish at the current-day Farm.